ngollodev/is384-scrum-task-app-csn-04/README.md

 ## Short Description

 A cloud-based task management application that allows users to create different tasks, assign them to each team member, and track task completion.
-Built using modern cloud technologies and following Scrum methodology for development.
+Built using modern cloud technologies and relay on Scrum methodology for development.

 ## Features

 - **Create Tasks** - Users can create new tasks with title, description, due  date, and priority
 - **Assign Tasks** - Tasks can be assigned to each team member
 - **Track Completion** - Users can mark tasks as complete and track progress
 - **Task List** - View, filter, and sort tasks